praisephs/pipeline_web_gcs_postgres_database_main/README.md

 ## Overview
-• An Extract, Transform and Load pipeline that gets NYC Green taxi data from DataTalks GitHub Repo, loads it into GCS Bucket and transfer the data from the GCS Bucket to a Postgres Database Table.
+• We have an Extract, Transform, and Load (ETL) pipeline designed to retrieve New York City Green taxi data from the DataTalks GitHub Repository.
+This data is then loaded into a Google Cloud Storage (GCS) Bucket before being transferred to a specific table within a PostgreSQL database.

-• It is scheduled to run monthly and will get the corresponding months data.
+• The pipeline is scheduled to run on a monthly basis, fetching data for the respective month.

-• Built using the GCS Hook and a custom Postgres connection.
+• We've constructed this pipeline using the GCS Hook in combination with a custom PostgreSQL connection.

-• The data pipeline is built in a Docker container and executed with Celery executor so it gives room for scalability.
+• To enhance scalability, we've encapsulated the data pipeline within a Docker container and execute it using the Celery executor.
+This approach allows us to easily scale up our operations as needed.

 ## Setup (official)